jaadt7/lvlspy/README.rst

     $ pip install lvlspy

-For those using python via `Anaconda <https://anaconda.org>`_, please note that you will not be able to install lvlspy nor update the verion via the `conda' command.
+For those using python via `Anaconda <https://anaconda.org>`_, please note that you will not be able to install lvlspy nor update the verion via the conda command.
 You can still install it via pip.

 If you wish to update lvlspy to the latest version, you will have to do it via::